-A member of the National Youth Orchestra of Scotland, Finn has been principal cello of both the Junior and the Senior Orchestras in 2015 and 2017 respectively.
-In the summers of 2017/18, Finn performed as a soloist at the International Festival of ‘Musique Cordiale’ in France, receiving tutoring from members of the Chilingirian Quartet.
-He received scholarships to progress to the ‘Musique Cordiale Festival Orchestra’ as an Academy student under the baton of James Lowe.
-Finn attended the Aurora Masterclasses in Sweden, where he studied with Prof. Peter Bruns in 2018 (HfM Mendelssohn Bartholdy, Leipzig) and in 2019, with Prof. Claudio Bohórquez (HfM Hanns Eisler, Berlin).
+As a member of the National Youth Orchestra of Scotland, Finn has been principal cello of both the Junior and Senior Orchestras in 2015 and 2017 respectively.
+For three consecutive years, Finn received scholarships to attend the ‘Musique Cordiale International Festival’ as an academy and orchestral student under the baton of conductor James Lowe.
+In 2019, Finn joined the junior department of the Royal Conservatoire of Scotland, where he performs in their Symphony Orchestra, and String Ensemble.

 Finn is extremely grateful for the financial support he has received from Caroline Fitzmaurice Trust, The Cross Trust, the Dunard Fund, and the Hope Scott Trust.
-He is particularly delighted to be the recipient of the Royal Philharmonic Society’s ‘Julius Isserlis Scholarship’, 2019.
+Currently, Finn plays on an old English cello made by Lockey Hill c.
+1790.